Phytolacca americana: Morphology

 Plant Type: Perennial herbaceous plant which can reach a height of 3 m but is usually 1.2 to 2 m.
 The plant must be a few years old before the root grows large enough to support this size.
 The stem is usually red late in the season.
-There is an upright, erect central stem early in the season, which changes to a spreading, horizontal form later with the weight of the berries.
+The plant has an upright, erect central stem early in the season, which changes to a spreading, horizontal form later with the weight of the berries.
 The plant dies back to the roots each winter.
 The stem has a chambered pith.

-Leaves: The leaves are alternate with coarse texture with moderate porosity.
+The leaves are alternate with coarse texture with moderate porosity.
 Leaves can reach 16 in in length.
-Each leaf is entire.
-Leaves are medium green and smooth, with a distinct odor that many characterize as unpleasant.
+Each leaf is entire and are medium green and smooth, with a distinct odor that many characterize as unpleasant.

-Flowers: The flowers have 5 regular parts with upright stamens and are up to 5 mm wide.
-They have white petal-like sepals without true petals, on white pedicels and peduncles in an upright or drooping raceme, which darken as the plant fruits.
+The flowers have five regular parts with upright stamens and are up to 5 mm wide.
+They have white, petal-like sepals without true petals, on white pedicels and peduncles in an upright or drooping raceme, which darken as the plant fruits.
 Blooms first appear in early summer and continue into early fall.

-Fruit: A shiny dark purple berry held in racemose clusters on pink pedicels with a pink peduncle.
-Pedicels without berries have a distinctive rounded five part calyx.
-Fruits are round with a flat indented top and bottom.
+A shiny, dark purple berry is held in racemose clusters on pink pedicels with a pink peduncle.
+Pedicels without berries have a distinctive, rounded, five-part calyx.
+Fruits are round with a flat, indented top and bottom.
 Immature berries are green, turning white and then blackish purple.

-Root: Thick central taproot which grows deep and spreads horizontally.
-Rapid growth.
-Tan cortex, white pulp, moderate number of rootlets.
+Thick central taproot grows deep and spreads horizontally.
+Its growth is rapid, with a tan cortex, white pulp, and a moderate number of rootlets.
 Transversely cut root slices show concentric rings.
-No nitrogen fixation ability.
+The plant has no nitrogen-fixation ability.